 In The Grove

 The third part of Yngve´s property was lying lowest and generally loked to the North.
-It was a little grove with wild bushes of several sorts, and even really large trees like Pinus and Oaks - some very large and some small, all of them never planted, they sown themselves in the coarse of time, evn before Yngve had bought the house.
+It was a little grove with wild bushes of several sorts, and even really large trees like Pinus and Oaks - some very large and some small, all of them never planted, they sown themselves in the course of time, even before Yngve had bought the house.
 Also plenty of rubbish, weeds, piles of large and small stones, but almost no soil.
-Very many stones was buried down in the ground.
+Very many stones were buried down in the ground.

 When I started to create at Yngve´s something like a garden, I looked at this and I felt there was the hopeless nuisance, I was certain that it was impossible even to think about to make any change.
 That seemed to be beyond any human forces, it needed to use machines - and I believed that it could not be possible to arrange it without big money.
 A pity, I thought - it would be so nice if we could have a woodland there.. unfortunately, Yngve had not means for such big project.